 Chemical peels last from six months to two years, and if you regularly use anti-aging products, you can lengthen the duration of the results.
 It is not recommended to over-peel and remove the protective layer of skin.

 At Athena Plastic Surgery, we offer different skin care treatments and esthetician services to help you look and feel your best.
 These treatments are great for those who want a non-surgical option to combat lines, wrinkles, and scarring.
 They are also great for maintaining the results of your surgical procedures like facelifts or brow lifts.
-Our team will work with you to determine the appropriate strength of depth of the chemical peel for your needs.
+Our team will work with you to determine the appropriate strength of the depth of the chemical peel for your needs.
 Contact Athena Plastic Surgery today to schedule your consultation.